MichaelCurrin/coding-blog/coding_blog/learn_to_code.md

 From reading about the [C programming language](https://en.wikipedia.org/wiki/C_(programming_language)), which first appeared in 1972, I was amazed to find that so many sources say it is pervasive, powerful and quick.
 It is a low-level language that is close to [machine code](https://en.wikipedia.org/wiki/Machine_code) (which is one step away from binary), which means you can use _C_ to do manage the machine precisely and efficiently.
 It is used behind-the-scenes to implement many coding languages, including _Java_, _Python_, _iOS_, _Bash_ and _SQL_ to name a few.
 Languages influence each other, but I find it fascinating to go a common root, to see where certain conventions come from, or where there was something missing which could be added in a newer language.
 In _C_ for example there are functions but no classes, memory is not garbage collected it is in _Java_ or _Python_ and _integer_ values for `1` and `0` are typically used in place of _True_ and _False_ because there is no _boolean_ type (at least in the original _C_ standard).

+## Strings and characters

+String data types differently across languages.

+In _Java_, double-quotes is a `String` type while single-quotes is a `char` type.

-Quoting works differently across languages.
-In Python, the double-quoted `"H"` and single-quoted `'H'` are equivalent and both a create a string.
-In Java, double-quotes is a `String` type while single-quotes is a `char` type.
+In _Python_, the double-quoted `"H"` and single-quoted `'H'` are equivalent and both a create a string.

-I was surprised to find that in C there is _no_ string type, though, double-quotes allows creation of an array of characters.
+I was surprised to find that in _C_ there is _no_ string data type.
+Though, double-quotes allows creation of an array of characters.

 ```c
 void main()